Square knot insignia: History

-Boy Scouts of America
+Scouting America

 The Boy Scouts of America likewise moved away from allowing Scouters to wear military ribbons, but kept the style, introducing their own ribbons in place of medals in 1934.
 The BSA introduced its own square knot insignia in lieu of the military-style ribbons in 1947.
 The choice of the square knot as the common emblem was made by James E. West, who is said to have chosen it for its use as the knot associated with first aid, thereby reminding Scouts to continue to be of service to others.

 The first eight awards with square knot insignia in the BSA were the Eagle Scout Award, Quartermaster Award, Scouter's Training Award, Scouter's Key, Silver Beaver Award, Silver Antelope Award, Silver Buffalo Award, and Honor Medal.

 Since the introduction of square knot insignia, over forty new awards have been added, then combined, and some retired.
 Currently, there are 32 nationally authorized square knot insignia representing various medals, medallions, certificates, plaques, and other awards.

 There are a few cases of local Council-approved square knots and various popular unofficial or spoof knots.

-In the BSA, Square knot insignia are worn in rows of three across the top of the wearer's left pocket.
+In Scouting America, square knot insignia are worn in rows of three across the top of the wearer's left pocket.
 Though there is no rule limiting the number of such insignia that may be worn, some suggest limiting to three rows of three.
-When fewer than 3 knots are worn in a particular row, knots are generally centered to the pocket, or the row below them.
+When fewer than three knots are worn in a particular row, knots are generally centered to the pocket, or the row below.

 Dates indicated in the chart below indicate the use of the square knot insignia for the particular award, and may not correspond to the history of the award itself.
-For example, the first Eagle Scout Award was presented in 1912, and there was a ribbon bar for it from 1934, and it was among the first eight awards given square knot insignia in 1947, so that later date is indicated.
+For example, the first Eagle Scout Award was presented in 1912, and there was a ribbon bar for it from 1934.
+It was among the first eight awards given square knot insignia in 1947, so that later date is indicated.

 Achievement Awards

 These awards are generally earned by the Scouts themselves.

-These represent the highest youth rank or achievement in each respective program of the BSA.
+These represent the highest youth rank or achievement in each respective program of Scouting America.